kakazuz/startup/README.md

 ## 🚀 React part 2: Reactivity deliverable

 For this deliverable I did the following.
-I checked the box `[x]` and added a description for things I completed.
+I updated my app.jsx and home.jsx files to add users.
+My app can now function using a login, logout featuyre that is attached to the local storage to remember users.
+I also made it so that the pages of my website are hidden till a user signs in with a username.
+I also added functionality for my home.jsx.
+The user has an attached file with player information that displayes their players points.
+It also has a live update section that uses setInterval to display updatyes after a certain duration of time.
+I hope I did everything required in this portion of the deliverable!

-- [ ] **All functionality implemented or mocked out** - I did not complete this part of the deliverable.
+- [x] **All functionality implemented or mocked out** - I did not complete this part of the deliverable.
-- [ ] **Hooks** - I did not complete this part of the deliverable.
+- [x] **Hooks** - I did not complete this part of the deliverable.

 ## 🚀 Service deliverable